A Number Sense as an Emergent Property of the Manipulating Brain: Introduction

-A number of perceptual maps are known to arise during development, each one of which contains mechanisms that are tuned to specific scene properties, as simple as orientation~\cite{hubel1962receptive} and boundaries~\cite{von1984illusory}, and as complex as faces~\cite{tsao2006cortical} and objects~\cite{tsao2003faces,hung2005fast}.
+During development, perceptual maps emerge, capable of processing various scene properties.
+These range from basic elements like orientation~\cite{hubel1962receptive} and boundaries~\cite{von1984illusory} to more complex features such as faces~\cite{tsao2006cortical} and objects~\cite{tsao2003faces,hung2005fast}.
 We propose that, while the child is playing, the visual system is being trained to use one or more such maps to build a representation that facilitates the comparison of the pair of images that are seen before and after a manipulation.
+These representations are often called embeddings in machine learning.

-Simultaneously, a classifier network is trained to predict the action (P,T,S) from the representation of the pair of images (see \textbf{Fig.~\ref{fig:network}}).
+A classifier network is simultaneously trained to predict the action (P, T, S) from the representation of the pair of images (see Fig.~\ref{fig:network}).
+As a result, the visual system is progressively trained through spontaneous play to predict (or, more accurately, post-dict) which operation took place that changed the appearance of the bowl.

+We postulate that signals from the motor system are available to the visual system and are used as a supervisory signal (Fig.~\ref{fig:network}B).
+Such signals provide information regarding the three actions of put, take and shake and, accordingly, perception may be trained to predict these three actions.
+Importantly, no explicit signal indicating the number of objects in the scene is available to the visual system at any time.

 Using a simple model of this putative mechanism, we find that the image representation that is being learned for classifying actions, simultaneously learns to represent and perceive the first few natural numbers, to place them in the correct order, from zero to one and beyond, as well as estimate the number of objects in the scene.

+We use a standard deep learning model of perception~\cite{lecun1998gradient,krizhevsky2012imagenet,lecun2015deep}: a {\em feature extraction} stage is followed by a {\em classifier} (Fig.~\ref{fig:network}).
+The feature extraction stage maps the image $x$ to an internal representation $z$, often called an {\em embedding}.
+It is implemented by a deep network~\cite{krizhevsky2012imagenet} composed of convolutional layers (CNN) followed by fully connected layers (FCN 1).
+The classifier, implemented with a simple fully connected network (FCN 2), compares the representations $z_t$ and $z_{t+1}$ of the {\em before} and {\em after} images to predict which action took place.
+Feature extraction and classification are trained jointly by minimizing the prediction error.
+We find that the embedding dimension makes little difference to the performance of the network (Fig.~\ref{fig:embedding_dimension_fig}).
+Thus, for ease of visualization, we settled on two dimensions.

+We carried out train-test experiments using sequences of synthetic images containing a small number of randomly arranged objects (Fig.~\ref{fig:main_data}).
+When training we limited the top number of objects to three (an arbitrary choice), and each pair of subsequent images was consistent with one of the manipulations (put, take, shake).
+We ran our experiments twice with different object statistics.
+In the first dataset the objects were identical squares, in the second they had variable size and contrast.
+In the following we refer to the model trained on the first dataset as \textit{Model A} and the model trained on the second dataset as \textit{Model B}.